zyskarch/pytestarch/docs/details.md

 ### Module names
 In all rules, modules have to be referred to by their fully qualified name, meaning relative to the `root_path` - not the `module_path`!
-This helps distinguishing between internal and external modules.
+This helps to distinguish between internal and external modules.